amontalenti/fastflask/README.rst

 The Flask web application is entirely contained in ``app.py``.
 I have tried to make this module focus entirely on the tasks of handling web requests.
 Thus, code related to the DB, business logic, and the model are imported via the ``fastco`` module.
+And anything UI or display-related is implemented in the templates.

 I chose this problem space because the model is simple yet realistic: at `Parse.ly`_, we deal with an only-slightly-more complex model every day.